pymupdf/PyMuPDF/README.md

 * Be sure to download the **_official MuPDF source release_** from [here](https://mupdf.com/downloads/archive).
 Do not use MuPDF's [GitHub repo](https://github.com/ArtifexSoftware/mupdf).
 It contains their development source for future versions.

 * This repo's [fitz](https://github.com/pymupdf/PyMuPDF/tree/master/fitz) folder contains one or more files whose names start with a single underscore `"_"`.
-These files contain configuration data and other fixes or extensions.
-Each of them must be copy-renamed to their correct target location within the downloaded MuPDF.
+These files contain configuration data and potentially other fixes.
+Copy-rename each of them to their correct target location within the downloaded MuPDF source.
 Currently, these files are:
-  - fitz configuration file `_config.h` copy-replace to: `mupdf/include/mupdf/fitz/config.h`.
+  - **Optional:** fitz configuration file `_config.h` copy-replace to: `mupdf/include/mupdf/fitz/config.h`.
 It contains configuration data like e.g. which fonts to support.
-  - font support file `_pdf-font-add.c` copy-replace to: `mupdf/source/pdf/pdf-font-add.c`.
+If omitting this change, the binary extension module will be over 30 MB (compared to around 11 MB).
+Does not impact functionality.

   - Now MuPDF can be generated.